bytemare/nginx-conf/README.md

 - Hardenize : All green
 - Mozilla HTTP Observatory : 135/100

-## Predefined redirections

-- [x] www to non-www
-- [x] http/80 to https/443, forcing all connections to be secured

 ## Robust Certificate

 Joined is a certificate creation script, helping to create a robust certificate for your server.